 The U.S. Women's Open Championship returns to Pine Needles for the third time.

-The U.S. Open Championship and the U.S. Women's Open Championship will both be played on Pinehurst No. 2 in June.
-It will mark the first time the two national championships will be contested on the same course in back-to-back weeks, and the first time the U.S. Women's Open Championship has been played on Pinehurst No. 2.
+The U.S. Open Championship and the U.S. Women's Open Championship were played on Pinehurst No. 2 in June.
+It was the first time the two national championships were contested on the same course in back-to-back weeks, and the first time the U.S. Women's Open Championship has been played on Pinehurst No. 2.